pepicrft/catalysis-framework/packages/website/docs/contributors/errors.md

 // Bug error

 const TestFailedError = new error.Bug("The test execution failed unexpectedly", {
-    cause: "There might be a bug in the logic in the contract between GestaltJS and the testing framework", })
+    cause: "There might be a bug in the logic in the contract between Gestalt and the testing framework", })
 ```